ciber-lab/ergon/README.md

 # **PROJECT ERGON**

-Project Ergon aims at minimizing ergonomic risks of construction worker using smartphone and machine learning models.
+Project Ergon aims at minimizing the ergonomic risks to construction workers using smartphone sensors and machine learning models.

 <img src="extras/graphics/ergon-flowchart.png" width="800" align="middle"/>

 ## **What is ergonomics?**

-- Ergonomics means the science of **designing a job to fit the workers’ physical capabilities**, rather than imposing the job on workers’ body.
+- Ergonomics is the the science of **designing a job to fit the workers’ physical capabilities**, rather than imposing the job on a worker's body.

 ## **What is musculoskeletal disorders (MSDs)?**